protevus/platform/README.md

 ## 📖 Overview

-Protevus Platform is a high-performance, modular unified full-stack framework for Dart that combines the elegance of Laravel's API design with Dart's powerful async/await capabilities and strong typing.
+Protevus Platform is a high-performance, modular unified full-stack platform for Dart that combines the elegance of Laravel's API design with Dart's powerful async/await capabilities and strong typing.
 Built upon Angel3's foundation, it provides a comprehensive suite of tools for building scalable desktop, mobile, web, iot, edge applications, APIs, and microservices.

 ### 🌟 Key Features